sunflora/CarND-MPC-Project/src/README.md

 **Timestep Length and Elapsed Duration (N & dt)**

-Here we discuss the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values were described.
-Additionally previous values tried is detailed below.

 The prediction horizon T = N * dt is the duration over which future predictions are made.
 N is the number of timesteps in the horizon and dt is the time between each actuation.
-We would like to have T as large as possible so that we can have longer horizon.
-We would like dt to be as small as possible so we don't wait for a long time before the next actuation.
+We would like to have a large enough T (such a few seconds in this case) so that we can have  a long enough horizon.
+We also like dt to be as small as possible so we don't wait for a long time before the next actuation.

 After several trial-and-errors with N = {25 30 35 20 15 10 5} and dt = {0.05 0.1 0.2}, I was satisified with the result performed at N=10 and dt=0.1, which results T=1.
 The 0.1 for dt were preferred for it is the same as the latency.